Agana Sailing Itinerary

 Rogoznica

 A small resort town situated in a deep and sheltered bay, much of the charming town of Rogoznica is located on a small island connected to the mainland via a bridge.
-The waterfront is lined with bars, shops and several good restaurants, all of which enjoy the beautiful views over the bay; especially at sunset.
+The waterfront is lined with bars, shops and several good restaurants, all of which enjoy the beautiful views over the bay, especially at sunset.
 Across the other side of the bay is the Dragon’s Eye salt-water lake and Marina Frapa; reputed as one of the most beautiful and exclusive marinas in Croatia.
-Within the marina complex is; a sushi restaurant, sports centre, disco and swimming pool.
-The charming lavander labyrinth above the town quay is also worth a look.
+Within the marina complex is a sushi restaurant, sports centre, disco and swimming pool.
+The charming lavender labyrinth above the town quay is also worth exploring.

 Mooring